Transformers · OrevateAI

 Clogged Toilet

 Perhaps the most notorious cause of a toilet not flushing is a clog in the drainpipe.
 This occurs when something obstructs the flow of water and waste.
-Common culprits include excessive toilet paper, flushable wipes (which often still cause problems, as noted by RACV as of February 2026!), feminine hygiene products, or even small toys.
+Common culprits include excessive toilet paper, flushable wipes (which often still cause problems, as noted by RACV in February 2026!), feminine hygiene products, or even small toys.
 A clog acts like a dam, preventing the water from draining away efficiently, often leading to the bowl filling to the brim or even overflowing after a failed flush attempt.
 For minor clogs, a toilet plunger is your first line of defense.

 Expert Tip: When plunging, ensure a good seal around the drain hole and use a few firm, upward pulls after initial downward pushes to dislodge the obstruction.
+The upward pull is often more effective at breaking up the clog than the downward push.

 It’s important to be mindful of what goes down the drain.
 For instance, cruise ship toilets often have stricter guidelines due to their unique plumbing systems, with common items like wipes still posing problems, as highlighted by Cruise Hive and TheTravel in late 2025.
 Always err on the side of caution and only flush toilet paper and human waste.
+For clogs that a plunger can’t resolve, a toilet auger (or snake) is the next recommended tool.

 Problems with the Fill Valve (Ballcock Assembly)